brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-15.md

 "*The ssame future I sssee now... only with you dead at my feet,*" he cursed in parseltongue.

-*"Wicked child indeed,*" the naga hissed softly, and he turned sharply to her.
+"*Wicked child indeed,*" the naga hissed softly, and he turned sharply to her.
 He had forgotten her, and forgotten that nagas were serpents with human-ish forms.
 His surprise was compounded when Harry stopped squirming for a moment and spoke softly in the same hissing tones.